Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 Supporting your body, particularly through perimenopause, is not about managing, ‘fixing’, applying endless self-discipline or following rigid food rules that have the potential to do more harm than good.

-It’s about cultivating agency in your self-care, self-compassion, curiosity over judgement, and a more expansive definition of health, whilst nurturing more neutrality around your body image.
-After all, you don’t have to love every part of your body to listen to it’s needs and meet them with care and respect.
+It’s about cultivating agency in your self-care, self-compassion, curiosity over judgement and a more expansive definition of health, whilst developing a more neutral relationship with your body image.
+After all, you don’t have to love every part of your body to listen to its needs and meet them with care and respect.
 You can also value what your body does for you, even if you’re still making peace with how it looks.

 Together, we’ll uncover what your body is asking for, and how to effectively nourish yourself - both with food and with compassion.
 Because this chapter of life doesn’t have to be a battle - it can be about care and connection with the body you’re in.